pemawangdue/squad_evo_pygame/readme.md

 # 🐔 Chicken War

 A fun, animated 2D shooter game made with **Pygame**.
-Take control of a flying chicken, shoot your enemies with eggs, and avoid their attacks!
+Take control of a flying player, shoot your enemies with chickens, and avoid their attacks!

 ---

 ## 🎮 About the Game

 **Chicken War** is a cartoon-style action game where you:
-- Control a chicken flying across the screen
+- Control a player flying across the screen
-- Shoot projectile eggs at enemies
+- Shoot projectile chickens at enemies
 - Avoid incoming mosquito stings (bullets)
 - Try to survive and defeat all enemies to win